harisiqbal10/Project-6/README.md

 ## Project-6: Privacy-Preserving Machine Learning

+In this project, our focus is on implementing the Differentially Private ID3 algorithm.
+This algorithm utilizes a 𝜀-DP (Differentially Private) setting to create a decision tree training algorithm.
+The primary objective is to train the model on a given dataset, allowing it to make predictions based on learned patterns.
 This README provides instructions on how to run the Privacy-Preserving Machine Learning code.

 ### Prerequisites